Blue Care Elect Deductible (with Health Reimbursement Account)

 The HDHP-HRA plan is part of BCBS of Massachusetts national PPO provider network which includes more than 90% of all practicing physicians and hospitals across the United States (not limited to Massachusetts or New England).
 You receive the highest level of benefits under your health care plan when you obtain covered services from in-network providers.
 To find a preferred provider in the PPO network, visit the BCBS website at www.bluecrossma.com/findadoctor and select the 'Blue Care Elect (PPO/EPO)' network.

 Under this plan, you can also receive covered services from non-preferred providers (out-of-network providers who are not part of the PPO network).
 After your plan deductible is met, you pay an additional 20% co-insurance for out-of-network services, up to the plan's annual out-of-pocket maximum.
-The Plan's annual out-of-pocket maximum is either $5,000 or $10,000 depending on coverage level for individual or family.
+The Plan's annual out-of-pocket maximum varies depending on coverage level for individual or family.
 This annual maximum includes the annual deductible.

 Health Reimbursement Account (HRA)

-A Health Reimbursement Account (HRA) is automatically provided and funded by WHOI to cover the first 50% of the annual deductible.
-So, for an employee enrolled in individual coverage, the HRA will pay for up to the first $1,000 spent on deductible services and up to the first $2,000 for family coverage.
+A Health Reimbursement Account (HRA) is automatically provided and funded by WHOI to provide up to 50% of the annual deductible towards your out of pocket medical expenses.
+So, for an employee enrolled in individual coverage, the HRA will pay for up to the first $1,000 spent on services and up to the first $2,000 for family coverage.
 Once the HRA is exhausted, you are responsible for the remainder of the annual deductible.

-How will I pay for my medical expenses under the HDHP-HRA plan?
+How will I pay for my medical expenses under the Blue Care Elect Deductible plan?

 Annual routine preventive services are covered in full with no office visit co-payment or deductible charges.

 Rx prescription drugs require a co-payment only and are not subject to the deductible.
-Co-payments are based on the drug tier level (e.g., $15/$30/$50)
+Co-payments are based on the drug tier level.
+Certain prescriptions for Tier 1 Diabetes & Coronary Artery Disease (CAD) will have $0 copay.

 For services that are subject to the deductible, you should not pay anything at the point of service and follow these instructions: